byrnereese/ringcentral-semantic/README.md

 ### Accessing Response Data and Handling Exceptions

 This library utilizes ES6 asynchronous methods.
 Each method returns a promise, to which you can attach `then`, `catch` and `finally` blocks.

+The `then` block is called when the method returns successfully, and is passed the [axios response object](https://www.npmjs.com/package/axios).
+This is how you can access the data returned by RingCentral.

 For example:

 ```javascript
 client.sendSMS({